Local Research Workflow

 |---|---|---|

-The separation between phases 1 and 3 keeps the vault clean: only sources you have consciously approved end up there.
+The separation between phases 1 and 3 keeps both your feed reader and your vault clean: only sources you have consciously approved end up in the vault.

 Tools required